adhirajbane13/tender-response-generator-GenAI/README.md

 - Uses **OpenAI embeddings + FAISS** for fast and accurate semantic search
 - Export answers as a PDF
 - Mobile-friendly layout with responsive styling
-- Adjustable temperature to control response **creativity vs. precision**
 - Smart caching to avoid reprocessing already-uploaded tenders
+- **Adjustable Answer Style (Temperature Control)**
+  Control how *precise* or *creative* the assistant should be:
+  - **Lower temperature (e.g., 0.2):** Confident, factual, and grounded answers like “The document does not contain this information.”
+  - **Higher temperature (e.g., 0.7+):** More human-like intuition — deeper guesses or inferred insights even if details are scattered.
+    > *Example: “The document does not contain specific dates for the contract to start and end.
+However, the initial contract is stated to last for 36 months, with the option to extend it an additional 24 months upon mutual agreement…”*

 ---

-## Technology Behind the Scenes
+### Technology Behind the Scenes

-### OpenAI Embeddings (text-embedding-3-small)
+#### OpenAI Embeddings (text-embedding-3-small)
 > A model that transforms each chunk of the tender document into a dense vector (semantic representation), enabling deep understanding of meaning beyond keyword matching.

-### FAISS (Facebook AI Similarity Search)
+#### FAISS (Facebook AI Similarity Search)
 > A powerful vector database that allows fast similarity searches across all embedded chunks — used to find the most relevant sections for your query.

-Together, they create a retrieval-augmented generation (RAG) system where relevant content is first retrieved, then passed to **GPT-4** to formulate grounded and accurate responses.
+Together, they create a **retrieval-augmented generation (RAG)** system: relevant content is retrieved first, then passed to GPT-4 to formulate grounded, context-aware responses — with an optional **temperature slider** to tweak the reasoning style from literal to intuitive.

 ---